oliviergimenez/bayesian-stats-with-R/README.md

 + Properly introduce GLMs.

++ Switch to Nimble.

++ Finish up writing that book.

++ Add equivalent analysis in brms so that non-coder can still use bayes stats.

 + Clean up section on convergence diagnostics.
 Make figure reproducible.

 + Add a plot with several lines from posterior distribution of regression parameters to a plot of mean response function of a covariate; then get the credible interval on the prediction.